Call for entries

 Finalists will be asked to complete a consent form and may be invited to speak with the media about their artwork.

-If you are under the age of 18 (on 1 December 2020) you must seek permission from your parent or guardian.
+If applicants are under the age of 18 (on 1 December 2021) they must seek permission from your parent or guardian.

-Images submitted will be used for the online exhibition.
+Images submitted will be used for selection, exhibition planning and promotional purposes.

-• Provide up to four high resolution images (images must be 1600 pixels wide and 300DPI; JPEGs preferred) for each artwork you are submitting.
+• Provide up to 2 high resolution images (images must be 1600 pixels wide and 300DPI; JPEGs preferred) for each artwork you are submitting.

 • At least one of these images must show the entire artwork, so we have a complete understanding of what your work looks like.